jjmpsp/jjmpsp.github.io/_collections/_blogposts/2019-02-11-why-facebook-has-smashed-open-source.md

 ---
-title: Why Facebook has smashed Open Source and other tech companies should be following suit
+title: Why Facebook has smashed Open Source and other tech companies should be following their lead
 tags:
   - facebook
   - open source